-Unaccustomed with increasing disturbances from the commuters, the Mermaid of the lake decided to relocate to another place where peace and tranquility abound.
-The Mermaid disguising as a nomad lady traversed from place to place through the remotest mountain ranges in search for a place of her choice for serenity.
+Unaccustomed to increasing disturbances from the commuters, the Mermaid of the lake decided to relocate to another place where peace and tranquility abound.
+The Mermaid disguising as a nomad lady traversed from place to place through the remotest mountain ranges in search of a place of her choice for serenity.
 Believe it or not, the narrative story tells us that water pools occurred wherever the Mermaid lodged.
 No place impressed her to permanently perch the lake until she reached Phagtakha in Athang valley.
-On her arrival in Athang, she sought refuge for the night halt at a home of a family, and occupied the basement.
+On her arrival in Athang, she sought refuge for the night halt at a home of a family and occupied the basement.

-The next morning, a neighbor informed the family that their paddy field has been submerged under water.
-Before heading to the paddy field, the man of the house, checked the basement but found the nomad lady nowhere, and instead he was amazed to see a small water pool.
+The next morning, a neighbor informed the family that their paddy field has been submerged underwater.
+Before heading to the paddy field, the man of the house checked the basement but found the nomad lady nowhere, and instead, he was amazed to see a small water pool.
 He believed it to be the creation of the nomad lady.
 Hurriedly, the man reached the paddy field and he could not believe his eyes to see the entire harvest afloat in a lake.
-In his rage and grief over the loss of the fields and crops, the man had tried to drain out the lake but all in vain which caused emotional exhaustion and had fallen asleep on the shore of the lake.
+In his rage and grief over the loss of the fields and crops, the man had tried to drain out the lake but all in vain which caused emotional exhaustion, and had fallen asleep on the shore of the lake.

-A beautiful lady said to have appeared in his dream from the lake and who told the man to restrain from feeling miserable.
-The beautiful lady said to have gifted him a white horse in his dream to compensate the loss of paddy field and the harvest.
+A beautiful lady was said to have appeared in his dream from the lake and who told the man to restrain from feeling miserable.
+The beautiful lady said to have gifted him a white horse in his dream to compensate for the loss of the paddy field and the harvest.
 She advised him to feed the horse with forage and water on time.
 She also disclosed that the horse would neigh every morning and evening when it is time let out gold & silver coins instead of horse dung.
 She instructed him to receive the precious coins in a container.
 Surprisingly, he found a beautiful white horse standing next to him when he was awakened by a gush of wind.
 He took the horse home and followed the instructions received in the dream.